 Robert and Sheila work together as a team to ensure you have a fabulous break at our luxury Swaledale guest house whether you're here to relax, on a group reunion or a stop over on a walking holiday.

 We've been together since sixth form days in Barnsley, Robert at Holgate Grammar School and myself at Barnsley High School for Girls; I'm not saying how long ago that was!
 As students, we walked in the Yorkshire Dales staying at various Youth Hostels including Grinton, Aysgarth, Hawes, Malham and Ingleton.
 In those days you had to walk or cycle between hostels!

 In our 'spare' time we like to walk our three dogs, Jack the Jack Russell, Dora the Labrador and Peggy our rescue Golden Doodle (Poodle x Golden Retriever).
-Jack is the 'grumpy old man' and very much a terrier; Dora is a typical Labrador being obsessed with food and her grand father was Best Labrador at Crufts.
-Peggy was abandoned at nine weeks old on Christmas Eve 2015; she hopes to become a dog agility or flyball champion when she grows up.
+Jack is the 'grumpy old man' and very much a terrier; Dora is a typical Labrador with a food obsession; her grand father, Sutton Park Manifesto, was Best Labrador at Crufts.
+Peggy was abandoned at nine weeks old on Christmas Eve 2015 and needs lots of cuddles and judging by her behaviour, is 99% poodle!

 Robert's other hobbies include classic cars, we have a 1952 Series MM Morris Minor which we've had since 1980; industrial archaeology and social history of Swaledale and when he gets the chance, he enjoys a spot of fly fishing.
 I continue to be passionate about nature and the environment and am a keen member of the R.S.P.B.
 I also enjoy cooking and making my home-made jams, marmalades, curds and chutneys and have had great fun on cookery courses at Bettys in Harrogate.